alan-turing-institute/rctab-infrastructure/README.md

 ```

 To save time with debugging and redeployment, it is advisable to should check that the images and tag work with the Docker CLI before running `pulumi up`.

+By default, the API and Functions will create web hooks that you can use to receive notifications whenever there are changes to your images.
+Azure calls this setting, [Continuous Deployment](https://learn.microsoft.com/en-us/azure/app-service/deploy-ci-cd-custom-container?tabs=acr&pivots=container-linux#4-enable-cicd).
+If you wish, you can disable it `pulumi config set auto_deploy false`.

+> **Note**
+If you are using our images, your app and functions will not receive web hook triggers whenever we push a new version and will only update to the latest version of an image when restarted.

 ##### DockerHub